Edward-Deakin/Gaming-Optimiser/README.md

 such as sfc, ipconfig and netsh.

 ## Is it safe?
-Yes, Gaming Optimiser is safe and is fully open contents](https://github.com/TheCrazyCatKidz/Gaming-Optimiser/blame/main/gaming-optimiser.bat) of the .bat file.
+Yes, Gaming Optimiser is safe and is fully open source, to validate its safety you can view the [contents](https://github.com/TheCrazyCatKidz/Gaming-Optimiser/blame/main/gaming-optimiser.bat) of the .bat file.

 ## How do I run it?
 You need to download this file by going to [here](https://raw.githubusercontent.com/TheCrazyCatKidz/Gaming-Optimiser/main/gaming-optimiser.bat) and clicking Ctrl+S and save it as a .bat extension.